adamjstewart/prolog/docs/implementation.rst

 Queries
 """""""

-A query is in inquiry into the state of the database, and takes the form:
+A query is an inquiry into the state of the database, and takes the form:

 .. code-block:: prolog